AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

       Steps 1a1-1a2 repeat until the data is entered.<br>
       Use case resumes at step 2.
 - 1b.
 User provides a session timing that conflicts with an existing session timing.
     - 1b1.
-FitFlow shows the existing session timing that conflicts with the given session timing.
+FitFlow stores the details of the client.
     - 1b2.
-FitFlow prompts the user to enter a non-conflicting session timing.
-    - 1b3.
-User re-enters the command.<br>
-      Steps 1b1-1b3 repeat until a non-conflicting session timing is provided.<br>
+FitFlow shows the existing session timing that conflicts with the given session timing, along with a warning.<br>
-      Use case resumes at step 2.
+      Use case resumes at step 3.

 ---